NeoGeographyToolkit/StereoPipeline/docs/tools/correlator.rst

 disparity between two given images without assuming any cameras are present and without generating a point cloud.

-This mode assumes that the images are alerady aligned.
-Hence, the images can be either raw but with small alignment differences, mapprojected, or portions of aligned images ``L.tif`` and ``R.tif`` (:numref:`outputfiles`) as created by ASP itsef.
+This mode assumes that the images are already aligned.
+Hence, the images can be either raw but with small alignment differences, mapprojected, or portions of aligned images ``L.tif`` and ``R.tif`` (:numref:`outputfiles`) as created by ASP itself.

 See also ``corr_eval`` (:numref:`corr_eval`) a program for estimating the quality of the disparity at each pixel.